 For wholesale portfolio, collectively assessed loans historical loss methodologies are applied to measure loss event impairments which have been incurred but not reported.
 Loss rates are derived from the observed contractual write off net of recoveries over a defined period.
-The net contractual write-off rate is the actual amount of loss experienced after realisation of collateral and receipt of recoveries.
+The net contractual write-off rate is the actual amount of loss experienced after realization of collateral and receipt of recoveries.
 These historical loss rates are adjusted by an economic factor which adjusts the historical averages to better represent current economic conditions affecting the portfolio.
 In order to reflect the likelihood of a loss event not being identified and assessed an emergence period assumption is applied.
 This reflects the period between a loss occurring and its identification.
 The emergence period is estimated by regional management for each identified portfolio.
-The factors that may influence this estimation include economic and market conditions, customer behaviour, portfolio management information, credit management techniques and collection and recovery experiences in the market.
-A fixed range for the period between a loss occurring and its identification is not defined across the Group and as it is assessed empirically on a periodic basis, it may vary over time as these factors change.
-Given that credit management policies require all customers to be reviewed at least annually, we expect this estimated period would be at most 12 months.
+The factors that may influence this estimation include economic and market conditions, customer behavior, portfolio management information, credit management techniques and collection and recovery experiences in the market.
+A fixed range for the period between a loss occurring and its identification is assessed empirically on a periodic basis, it may vary over time as these factors change.
+Given that credit management policies require all customers to be reviewed at least annually, Branch expects this estimated period would be at most 12 months.

-Write off of Loans & Advances
+Write off of Loans and Advances

 Loans (and the related impairment allowance accounts) are normally written off, either partially or in full, when there is no realistic prospect of recovery.
-Where loans are secured, this is generally after receipt of any proceeds from the realisation of security.
-In circumstances where the net realisable value of any collateral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.
+Where loans are secured, this is generally after receipt of any proceeds from the realization of security.
+In circumstances where the net realizable value of any collateral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.